Giles Coren: Fake Polish Twitter account

 In December 2018, it was discovered that Giles Coren had an alternative Twitter account that "he once used to suggest people critical of him were motivated by antisemitism".
-The account stated to be of a Polish plumber with a bio composed in broken English and Coren's book cover as avatar.
+The account purported to belong to a Polish plumber, with a bio composed in broken English and Coren's book cover as avatar.

 Tweets after the death of Dawn Foster

 In July 2021, following the death of the journalist Dawn Foster, Coren tweeted the following:

 "When someone dies who has trolled you on Twitter, saying vile and hurtful things about you and your family, is it okay to be like, 'I am sorry for the people who loved you, and any human death diminishes me, but, HA HA HA HA HA HA'?"

 The tweet was quickly deleted but was screen-grabbed and widely shared online.
-There was speculation that Coren was upset because of a tweet Foster had written about him that read, "Giles Coren a prime example of how the “if I’ve heard of yer da, I don’t need to hear from you” rule holds for almost every man bar Jesus."
+There was speculation that Coren was upset because of a tweet Foster had written about him that read, "Giles Coren a prime example of how the 'if I've heard of yer da, I don't need to hear from you' rule holds for almost every man bar Jesus."
 Coren's comments stirred considerable controversy, with several figures in the media criticising him, and some calling for him to lose his jobs with The Times and Times Radio.
-The press regulator IPSO received several complaints but took no action and Coren's home in North London was daubed in graffiti paying tribute to Foster.
-It read: "Dawn Foster Forever".
-Dog excrement was reportedly left at his property.
+The press regulator IPSO received several complaints but took no action.
+Coren's home in North London was daubed in graffiti reading "Dawn Foster forever", and dog excrement was reportedly left at the property.